Timshel/OIDCWarden/SSO.md

 - `SSO_ENABLED` : Activate the SSO
 - `SSO_ONLY` : disable email+Master password authentication
+- `SSO_SIGNUPS_ALLOWED`: Allow SSO flow to create account.
+You probably want to disable it when using a public provider (default `true`).
 - `SSO_SIGNUPS_MATCH_EMAIL`: On SSO Signup if a user with a matching email already exists make the association (default `true`)
 - `SSO_ALLOW_UNKNOWN_EMAIL_VERIFICATION`: Allow unknown email verification status (default `false`).
 Allowing this with `SSO_SIGNUPS_MATCH_EMAIL` open potential account takeover.
 - `SSO_AUTHORITY` : the OpenID Connect Discovery endpoint of your SSO